pixelguy95/master-thesis-cross-chain-settlement/diary/week11.md

 # Week11

-Finnished payment channels on both litecoin and bitcoin chains.
+Finished payment channels on both litecoin and bitcoin chains.
 Did the first atomic swap between the chains.